-USC 110 is a first-year transition course for underrepresented minority students that explores research-based strategies for academic success, including studying, test taking, time management and goal setting.
+USC 110 is a first-year transition course for our diverse student population that explores research-based strategies for academic success, including studying, test taking, time management and goal setting.
 This course challenges sources of conventional thought and stereotypes by providing information on minorities’ contributions in agriculture, life sciences, and related fields and offering students access to role models.

 Keys to Success in Graduate School